 - Select the Spin Set and you can preview it.
 Rotate the Spin Set.
 You can choose different viewers from the Viewers menu, available from the left rail drop-down menu.

-- Publishing a Spin Set activates the order in which images appear in a spin set matter.
-Be sure to order them so that the spin is a smooth 360 degree view.
-URL and Embed string.
+- Publishing a Spin Set activates the URL and Embed string.
 In addition, you must publish the viewer preset .

 Uploading Assets for Spin Sets